caedonhsieh/DeepVoiceCoachReport/AccentClassifier.md

 Additionally, by looking at the validation graphs seen in the training runs on the Mozilla Common Voice Dataset, the precision and recall highlighted that it was able to classify many samples accurately to a statistically significant margin.
 We belive that the manual evaluation and validation grpahs showcase that this method and prodcedure has potential as a way to idnetify misprounciation due the models ability to distinguish accents.
+However, due to number of similiar sounds in many languages, the process for further expanding the model's ability to distinguish might be difficult or need an alternate approach.